Generic Name: bictegravir + tenofovir alafenamide + emtricitabine

 Experimental Code: N/A

-The single-tablet regimen contains an experimental integrase inhibitor (bictegravir), an approved nucleotide reverse transcriptase inhibitor (tenofovir alafenamide), and an approved nucleoside reverse transcriptase inhibitor (emtricitabine).
+Biktarvy is a single-tablet regimen for HIV.
+It contains an integrase inhibitor (bictegravir), a nucleotide reverse transcriptase inhibitor (tenofovir alafenamide), and a nucleoside reverse transcriptase inhibitor (emtricitabine).
+Biktarvy was approved by the U.S. Food and Drug Administration in February 2018.

-BIC + TAF + FTC is expected to be approved in the first half of 2018.
-Bictegravir is not expected to be available as a standalone drug for use in combination with antiretrovirals other than TAF and FTC.
+Bictegravir is not expected to be available as a standalone drug for use in combination with antiretrovirals other than tenofovir alafenamide (TAF) and emtricitabine (FTC).

-Adult Dose: Each tablet is expected to contain 50 mg BIC, 25 mg TAF, and 200 mg FTC.
+Adult Dose: One tablet once a day.
+Each tablet contains 50 mg bictegravir, 25 mg tenofovir alafenamide, and 200 mg emtricitabine.

 Pediatric Dose: N/A

-Dosing Info: If approved, BIC + TAF + FTC will be a complete one-pill, once-daily drug regimen.
+Dosing Info: Biktarvy is a complete one-pill, once-daily drug regimen.
 It can be taken with or without food.

-Similar to other integrase inhibitors, BIC should not be taken at the same time as certain medications containing metal cations (such as calcium, magnesium, aluminum, and iron).
+Similar to other integrase inhibitors, Biktarvy should not be taken at the same time as certain medications containing metal cations (such as calcium, magnesium, aluminum, and iron).
 Examples include certain antacids, laxatives, and mineral supplements.
-Generally speaking, this should be taken approximately two hours before or after BIC.
+Generally speaking, these medications should be taken approximately two hours before or after Biktarvy.

 Before taking this medication, tell your doctor if you have kidney disease or liver disease (including hepatitis B).
 In addition, tell your doctor if you are pregnant or planning to become pregnant; if you are breast feeding, and all your medical conditions, including all prescription and over-the-counter medications and supplements you are taking.